 - Midterm Grades:

-- Out today
+- Ideally out Friday

 - ~1 week to submit regrade requests

+- Regrade requests will open during Spring break and be accepted though April 7

 - Today:

 - Understanding the Efficiency of code

 - Why do we care?
 How do we measure how fast code is?